 To accomplish this, marketing teams need to leverage a variety of technology solutions along with streamlined workflow management.
 Speed is the name of the game and the strategies below will help you get there.

-Offering instant answers to customers is important but often costly when it comes to manpower.
+Offering Insurance Carrier Automation Solutions to customers is important but often costly when it comes to manpower.
 Using chatbot technology, though, cuts costs while helping customers find quick answers.

 Chatbot technology analyzes patterns and word choices of consumers to help find immediate solutions.
 Chatbots can provide links, give answers to frequently asked questions and even file support tickets if more action is needed.
 Instead of consumers searching for an email address, then waiting a day or two for a response, chatbots can give immediate answers to common questions.